 Many of you will know I can’t draw for toffee – some of my attempts have been pure hilarity.
 So this suggestion might come across as a little bit unorthodox, but I’m not asking for the next Van Gogh.
 Simply putting pen to paper and drawing what comes to mind can be very freeing, even if it’s just doodles and shapes.

 One of my favourite things about getting a new device is that I can spend time making it personalised.
 I like to find the perfect phone case, background, lock screen, icons and more.
 By expressing myself through my device, it gives me a burst of creative freedom.
 You can do this with any of your devices; phone, tablet, PC etc.

-Recently we’ve been getting lots of lovely weather in the UK, the glimpse of summer has been refreshing.
+Yes the British weather can sometimes make this a gruelling task – nobody likes to wander out in the pouring rain but we do get bursts of sunshine.
 Make the use of that and soak up some sun in the garden, or on the beach, if you’re so lucky to be near one!
 Even when the weather turns, layer up and go play in the leaves (or snow!)

 I know I’m not the only one who has a billion and one projects on the go, but it’s not good for our brain (see information overload above!).
 By finishing some of your unfinished projects, it gives you a sense of achievement and spurs you onto to do more!

 I hope this list of ways to stay creative or give you a creative boost has helped; never get stuck in the creative funk.